Health and safety conduct on campus

 4. University appointed First Aid Officers are available in all University buildings to provide first aid assistance when required.
 All injuries must be reported as soon as possible, within 24 hours, as follows:-

-- Employees are obliged to advise details of work-related injuries as soon as possible after the injury occurs.
-An Incident, accident, hazard report should be completed and forwarded to the employee's Supervisor and then to the Manager, Workplace Health and Safety.
-If treatment is required, the employee should contact their nearest First Aid Officer.
+- Employees and students are obliged to advise details of injuries sustained while in the course of their work or study, both on and off campus, as soon as possible after the injury occurs.
+A report must be submitted via the RiskWare portal.
+If treatment is required, the employee/student should contact their nearest First Aid Officer.

-- Students and visitors to the University must report all injuries and/or accidents to a University appointed First Aid Officer who will complete an Incident, Accident and Hazard Report and forward it to the Manager, Workplace Health and Safety.
+- Contractors and visitors to the University must report all injuries and/or accidents to a University appointed First Aid Officer who will submit a report on the individual's behalf via the RiskWare portal.

 Report all incidents, accidents and hazards